Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Where to Buy

-English Ivy are charming plants to add to your collection.
+English Ivy are charming plants for your collection.
 You may obtain these plants online from Amazon (Link to Amazon).

-Caring for Hedera helix indoors involves providing bright indirect light, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.
+To care for Hedera helix indoors, provide bright indirect light, warmth of 16-260C, humidity of 50-55% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

-English Ivy care requires regular pruning to keep it neat, to encourage a bushy growth as well as discourage pests infestation.
+English Ivy requires regular pruning to keep it neat, to encourage a bushy growth, as well as discourage pests infestation.
 Repotting is necessary every two years or when it has become root-bound.
 Keep reading for more on these growing conditions and how to provide them.

 English Ivy, Hedera helix